anandbasu/ttb-demo-app/app/README.md

 **Stack:** Node.js (Express) + Vue 3 (Vite) + Postgres + Tesseract (OCR) + Groq Llama 3.1 8B (LLM).

 > Note on OCR choice: the architecture spec named PaddleOCR.
 PaddleOCR is Python-only, so for an all-Node deployment this prototype uses Tesseract instead.
 Quality is slightly lower on stylized label fonts; swap-in via a Python sidecar is a straightforward production change (tracked in REQUIREMENTS §8).
+## Testing with Sample Images
+Sample images can be found in the scripts/sample-labels directory along with the JSON representation of the extracted fields.
+Some test labels will fail to parse - this is intentional.

 ## Local development